grapa-dev/grapa/README.md

 There are several predefined lexical operators, most of which define how $ID, $INT, $FLOAT, $STR, etc, are processed and generate the corresponding tokens.
 There are also a few other lexical operators that will trigger special handling of the input stream.
 The following are two examples.
 Currently there is no way to define/change the lexical operators - this will come in some future version of grapa.

 #### `$&`
   * Wrap the XML data in $& on either side to have grapa parse the input as XML.
-These characters are specail lexical triggers that modify the parsing engine token generation.
-The first instence turns the mode on and the second turns the mode off.
+These characters are special lexical triggers that modify the parsing engine token generation.
+The first instance turns the mode on and the second turns the mode off.
+Or use the encode("XML") function, which does the same thing.
 #### `$[`
   * Wrap input in these characters to have the entire code block parsed in a single instance.
 Otherwise a '\n' or '\r' will be used to trigger parsing/execution and an error would result if the line is not valid on it's own.
-Alternatively, put the code in a file, loand the file contents, and execute the contents of the string.
+Alternatively, put the code in a file, load the file contents, and execute the contents of the string.

 ### Conditions